rodrigovaldes/heroku_postgres_min/README.md

 # Minimalistic heroku postgres example using python

-See notes for beginners if you are one of them (or if you do not have a great memory).
+See notes.md for beginners if you are one of them (or if you do not have a great memory).

 1. Set-up configurations
 ```shell